SarthakMakhija/tech-lessons/_posts/2021-10-27-code-without-tests.md

 ### Would you buy a car without brakes?

 One of the things that the automated tests provide is a "safety net" which in turn allows us to make changes in code with confidence.
 I am not sure why do we even call software delivery a delivery, without automated tests.
-Let's try and draw an analogy between "building software" and "manufacturing car".
+Let's try to draw an analogy between "building software" and "manufacturing car".

 <blockquote class="wp-block-quote">
     <p>If it is ok to write code without tests, to deliver software without tests, then we should be ok to buy a car without brakes. </p>